SIGAP Leadership

 Maura McGinnity

-Maura’s background in collaborative major/principal fundraising, organizational strategy, business development, marketing, and communications have helped her creatively lead team efforts to secure multiple transformative gifts for Stanford’s cross-disciplinary initiatives in the life sciences.
-This includes lead investments in the Sapp Center for Science Teaching and Learning, Wu Tsai Neurosciences Institute, Sarafan ChEM-H, Stanford Bio-X, the Wu Tsai Human Performance Alliance, and the Knight Initiative for Brain Resilience.
-She is now leading the fundraising strategy for the Stanford Institute for Human-centered Artificial Intelligence.
+Maura’s background in collaborative major/principal fundraising, organizational strategy, business development, marketing, and communications have helped her lead team efforts to secure multiple transformative gifts for Stanford’s cross-disciplinary initiatives in the life sciences.
+This includes significant investments in the Sapp Center for Science Teaching and Learning, Wu Tsai Neurosciences Institute, Sarafan ChEM-H, Stanford Bio-X, the Wu Tsai Human Performance Alliance, the Knight Initiative for Brain Resilience and the Stanford Institute for Human-centered Artificial Intelligence.

 SIGAP Programming Committee